rShamim-dev/e-commerce/README.md

 6. Create database and change the credentials in .env file

-7. Database connect and Import database

-8. Run this command for storage link
+7. Run this command for storage link

 ```bash
     php artisan storage:link